11 Species of Woodpeckers in Indiana

 One way to spot a red-headed woodpecker is by looking for its distinctive white markings under its head and neck, which give it the nickname cinnamon back or the ginger nape.

-Another distinguishing feature is the thin white line that runs down from each eye and connects to the bird’s beak.
+Another distinguishing feature is the thin white line from each eye which connects to the bird’s beak.

 If you’re lucky enough to see these birds, they may be captivated by their beautiful feathers, ranging from black to brown, depending on the time of year.